danielgustafsson/pgci/src/backend/storage/lmgr/README-SSI.md

 return quickly without doing anything if it is a tuple written by the reading transaction.

 * Rather than using conflictIn and conflictOut pointers which use NULL to indicate no conflict and a self-reference to indicate multiple conflicts or conflicts with committed transactions, we use a list of rw-conflicts.
 With the more complete information, false positives are reduced and we have sufficient data for more aggressive clean-up and other optimizations:

-          o We can avoid ever rolling back a transaction until and unless there is a pivot where a transaction on the conflict *out* side of the pivot committed before either of the other transactions.
+  - We can avoid ever rolling back a transaction until and unless there is a pivot where a transaction on the conflict *out* side of the pivot committed before either of the other transactions.

-          o We can avoid ever rolling back a transaction when the transaction on the conflict *in* side of the pivot is explicitly or implicitly READ ONLY unless the transaction on the conflict *out* side of the pivot committed before the READ ONLY transaction acquired
+  - We can avoid ever rolling back a transaction when the transaction on the conflict *in* side of the pivot is explicitly or implicitly READ ONLY unless the transaction on the conflict *out* side of the pivot committed before the READ ONLY transaction acquired